Are you interested in applying for permanent residency in Portugal in 2023?

-The language requirement is probably the only reason why someone would choose to renew Portugal temporary residency status after five years, rather then going for permanent residency or citizenship.
+The language requirement is probably the only reason why someone would choose to renew their Portugal temporary residency status after five years, rather than opting for permanent residency or citizenship.

 For most people, getting permanent residency in Portugal is an optional step on the pathway to Portuguese citizenship.

-Permanent residency status is useful because it upgrades your temporary residency status, removing the need for regular renewals (which is especially important if you’re resident on the D7 Visa or Golden Visa pathway).
+Permanent residency status is useful because it upgrades your temporary residency status.
+That means you no longer need to renew regularly, (which is especially important if you’re resident on the D7 Visa or Golden Visa pathway).

 Permanent residency status is also useful if you’re a national of one of the countries that forbids dual citizenship, as it gives you the right to live and work in Portugal, plus travel freely as a tourist across the Schengen zone (for 90 days at a time).

 However, permanent residency in Portugal doesn’t grant EU citizenship, nor does it give you the right to apply for a Portuguese passport.

 What’s more, you still need to acquire Portuguese language skills to at least A2 level, to be eligible for permanent residency in Portugal.